vipul2802/o365hq.com/content/services/New Employee Onboarding with Approvals and Notifications.md

 ### Prerequisites

--   You must have global admin level access to the Office 365 tenant
+-   You must have global admin level access to the Microsoft 365 tenant
 -   You must have SharePoint Online service
 -   Your organization must use Azure AD service